-The size and shape of the ears can have a significant impact on overall facial proportions as they significantly contribute to the facial appearance.
-There is a wide range of normality when it comes to the appearance of the ears, although protruding ears, misshapen ears, ears that stick out and excessively large ears can lead to a significant drop in self-confidence and emotional well-being.
+The size and shape of the ears can significantly impact overall facial proportions as they significantly contribute to the facial appearance.
+There is a wide range of normality regarding the appearance of the ears.
+However, protruding ears, misshapen ears, ears that stick out and large ears can lead to a significant drop in self-confidence and emotional well-being.

 If you are keen to learn more about how to correct protruding years or treat or improve droopy earlobes, read on to learn how Centre for Surgery can help you to achieve normal-looking ears.

 Ear correction surgery

 A correction surgery is a type of facial plastic surgery designed to surgically alter the shape or size of the ears or pin back ears for excessively protruding ears.
 The medical term used to describe ear pinning is otoplasty or pinnaplasty.
 Otoplasty is most commonly performed for younger children, although the procedure is increasingly carried out in adults.
 Pinnaplasty surgery should not be performed on children below the age of five as the ears will still be undergoing active growth and development up to the age of six years.
 Surgery is best performed once children have reached the age of six.

 Otoplasty surgery produces excellent results in the vast majority of patients and when performed by an expert plastic surgeon, it is a safe and effective procedure.
 As with any type of surgical procedure, there are certain risks and complications you should be aware of before proceeding with an otoplasty.